 This is an overview of the ingredients and steps to make this recipe, scroll down to see ingredient notes and substitutions as well as a printable recipe card with exact measurements and complete cooking instructions.

-- Three to four cups of reserved vegetable scraps from your freezer such as mushrooms, sturdy greens or chopped vegetables.
+- Reserved vegetable scraps from your freezer such as mushrooms, sturdy greens or chopped vegetables.

 - A few springs of fresh herbs

 - Heavy Large stock pot or dutch oven

 - Strainer or cheesecloth (to strain the liquid from the vegetables).